 - The Book of Life: Skeleton Luis Sánchez

 - Cars: Dusty Rust-Eze and Ramone note

-- Family Guy: Peter Griffin note
+- Family Guy: Peter Griffin (first voice) note

-- Futurama: Professor Fansworth and Kiff note
+- Futurama: Professor Fansworth and Kiff Kroker

 - Life with Louie: Louie Anderson